 KEatlery Weighted Eating Utensils for Parkinson’s and Essential Tremors

 These weighted eating utensils come with a weighted fork, spoon, knife, and soup spoon designed to look like regular utensils.
 The weight of the utensil holds the hand steady when eating, stirring, or cutting food.
 Each utensil features finger indentations for a comfortable, ergonomic grip and the soup spoon has a deeper bowl to eliminate spills.
-This weighted utensil set is ideal for people living with Parkinson’s, Essential Tremors, or with trembling hands due to aging.
+This weighted utensil set is ideal for people living with Parkinson’s, Essential Tremors, or trembling hands due to aging.
 Use them for dining at home, or take them with you for dining out!
 They’re stainless steel and dishwasher safe!

 Kinsman KEatlery Weighted Utensils, Set of 4 Includes Knife, Fork, Teaspoon and Soup Spoon